lesion/gancio/docs/install/install.md

 ---
 ## Install

-You can install gancio on a cheap VPS (500mb of ram will be enough)
+You can install gancio on a cheap VPS (500mb of ram will be enough but docker is not suggested in small machine)

 - [Install on Debian]({% link install/debian.md %})
 - [Install using docker]({% link install/docker.md %})